Skip to content

 • Resize a block by dragging from its bottom right corner.

 • Fullscreen.
-Toggle by pressing the f key or clicking the fullscreen icon button in the top right corner dashboard menu.
+Toggle by clicking the fullscreen icon button in the top right corner dashboard menu.

 • Arrange blocks by clicking the arrange icon button in the top right corner dashboard menu.